korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.ignoreWhitepsaces='\n','\r','\t',' '

-results in one SToken overlapping the text 'a sample' including th blank.
+results in one SToken overlapping the text 'a sample' including the blank.

 #### genericXml.importer.ignoreNamespaces